Omiah/zenstealth.com/_posts/2013-01-01-2013-new-years-resolutions.md

 - Get a new, more local job.
 If successful, then:
 	- Get a Driver's License
 	- Get a scooter
-	- Get a Lamy Safari Fountain Pen, Charcoal, Extra Fine
-	- Get a Timex Weekender Watch
-	- Get a Suunto M9 Wrist Compass
+	- Get a fountain pen, new watch, and compass (because they're cool)

 ### School
 - Get better grades in my last semester of high school